officialdarnyc/terraform-vm/README.md

     ```bash
     terraform plan -out=vm.tfplan

+    # Use if you have a tfvars file created, replace with your file name
+    terraform plan -var-file="dev.tfvars" -out=vm.tfplan
     ```

 9. Provision the VM without prompting for confirmation:

     ```bash
     terraform apply -auto-approve vm.tfplan

+    # Use if you have a tfvars file created, replace with your file name
+    terraform apply -var-file="dev.tfvars" -auto-approve vm.tfplan
     ```

 ## Clean Up